 Salt: Got to have some salt

-All purpose flour: The type of flour here is not to important.
-In fact I would like to try grinding up some oats and mixing with flour.
+All-purpose flour: The type of flour here is not too important.
+In fact, I would like to try grinding up some oats and mixing them with flour.

 The volume to crumb topping is more than what you will need.
-But in this house you must have enough topping.
-To keep from having to much left over just cut back on how much flour you use.
+But in this house, you must have enough topping.
+To keep from having too much leftover, just cut back on how much flour you use.

 Let’s make the bread dough.
-Add all of the dry ingredients (dough only not the topping) to a mixing bowl.
-We used the stand mixer so we added to that bowl.
+Add all of the dry ingredients (dough only, not the topping) to a mixing bowl.
+We used the stand mixer, so we added it to that bowl.
 Then gave a quick mix with the whisk.

 Then we placed the bowl on the stand mixer and added the wet ingredients (milk and egg), reserving the butter.
-Turned the mixer on setting one.
-Mixed a little then went to setting two.
-Mixed a little then used a spatula to scrape down the bowl.
-After everything was combined we started to speed up the mixer.
-Finally mixed on setting eight for three minutes.
+I turned the mixer on setting one.
+Mixed a little, then went to setting two.
+Mixed a little, then used a spatula to scrape down the bowl.
+After everything was combined, we started to speed up the mixer.
+Finally, mixed on setting eight for three minutes.

-Note: You could knead by hand but it takes a lot of work.
-I am to lazy and as they say ain’t nobody got time for that.
+Note: You could knead by hand, but it takes a lot of work.
+I am too lazy, and as they say, ain’t nobody got time for that.

-Put some (about a teaspoon) flour of your surface and scrape your dough out of the bowl and form it into a ball.
-The dough is very sticky but just do the best that you can.
+Put some (about a teaspoon) flour on your surface and scrape your dough out of the bowl and form it into a ball.
+The dough is very sticky and hard to work with, but the best that you can.
 Cover with plastic wrap and let it rest for ten minutes.

-After the dough has rested it will be a lot more elastic (stretchy) it is ready for a little hand kneading.
+After the dough has rested, it will be a lot more elastic (stretchy) it is ready for a little hand kneading.
 Put a touch (about a teaspoon) of flour on your surface and knead for three or four minutes.
 Then form it into a ball and add to a bowl and cover.
-Let it rise until doubled in volume.
+Let it rise until it has doubled in volume.

-The time to double in volume will depend upon the tempature and humidity in the air.
+The time to double in volume will depend upon the temperature and humidity in the air.

-After the dough has doubled in size punch it down and form into individual balls.
-This time we make twelve but eight is probably the best size.
+After the dough has doubled in size, punch it down and form it into individual balls.
+This time we make twelve, but eight is probably the best size.

 During this rize is a good time to make the crumb topping.